inspatiallabs/inspatial-dev/packages/core/dev/theme/src/variant/NOTE.md

 });

 // Later usage will generate error:
-// Property 'applyVariant' does not exist on type 'VariantSystemReturn' const variantClass = HeaderWidgetVariant.applyVariant({
+// Property 'getVariant' does not exist on type 'VariantSystemReturn' const variantClass = HeaderWidgetVariant.getVariant({
   format: "full",
   ...settings,
 });